fritzthecap/differencetones-piano/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/fritzthecap/differencetones-piano?color=pink)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/fritzthecap/differencetones-piano/total?color=pink)

 Equal temperament, just intonation, screen pianos, frequency sliders, wave generators - an educational Java/Swing project for musicians interested in difference-tones.
-It also offers a new way for harmonising melodies, including export to ABC notation from where you can print traditional music scores.
+It also offers a **new way for harmonising melodies**, including export to
+[ABC notation](https://notabc.app/abc-converter) from where you can print traditional music scores.
+This project started in December 2024.

 ## Read